-This workshop will feature a presentation on the “Seven Basic Principles of Just Cause” by Robert Schwartz, and will be followed by a discussion entitled “Building a Campaign for Just Cause for All,” led by Rand Wilson.
+This workshop featured a presentation on the “Seven Basic Principles of Just Cause” by Robert Schwartz, followed by a discussion entitled “Building a Campaign for Just Cause for All,” led by Rand Wilson.

-Among the important concepts that will be discussed are: lax enforcement, disparate treatment, mitigating circumstances, extenuating circumstances, progressive discipline, double jeopardy, and due process.
+Among the important concepts discussed are: lax enforcement, disparate treatment, mitigating circumstances, extenuating circumstances, progressive discipline, double jeopardy, and due process.

 Robert M. Schwartz is a labor lawyer and Labor Guild instructor.
 He is the author of numerous popular handbooks including Just Cause: A Union Guide to Winning Discipline Cases (available at the workshop at the special price of $10.00).